Connect Taskpile to your AI

 Google Workspace Gemini extensions are still rolling out third-party support.

 Native Taskpile support for Gemini is on our roadmap once Google Workspace's third-party extension flow goes general-availability.
-In the meantime you can use any MCP-aware Gemini wrapper that supports remote OAuth-protected servers — point it at https://taskpile.app/api/mcp.
+In the meantime, use a server-side MCP client - Gemini CLI, a Genkit-based Node app, or any other MCP-aware tool that runs outside the browser - and point it at https://taskpile.app/api/mcp.
+Browser-only wrappers won't work today because we restrict CORS to known hosted clients.

 Want a heads-up the day Gemini lands?
 Reply to your morning digest and we'll add you to the list.